The 14 best lightweight foundations of 2024 for a fresh and radiant complexion

 (Image credit: Jess Beech)

-• Texture – The most important thing to look for in a lightweight foundation is texture, so we were searching for products that felt invisible and comfortable on the skin.
+• Texture: Most importantly, we were searching for products that felt undetectable and comfortable on the skin.

-• Finish – The next thing we took into consideration was the finish, from sheer to soft matte, and how they fared through the day.
+• Finish: From sheer to soft matte, we took into consideration the finish and how they wore through the day.

-• Ingredients – Every lightweight foundation in our guide has had its ingredient list thoroughly scrutinised, with skincare actives and base liquids assessed (as this will differ hugely between the best serum foundations vs a traditional foundation vs CC cream, for example).
+• Ingredients: Each foundation in this guide has had its ingredient list thoroughly scrutinised, with skincare actives and base liquids assessed (as this will differ hugely between the best serum foundations vs a traditional foundation vs CC cream, for example).

-• Performance – Each was applied to the face and worn for at least a day, or often several, to see how it performed.
+• Performance: Each product was applied to the face and worn for at least a day, often several, to see how it performed.

-• Value for money – Finally, we paid a close eye to packaging and value for money.
+• Value for money: Finally, we paid close attention to packaging and value for money.
 We know that comparing a £60 foundation with one that costs £9.99 isn’t apples for apples, so the cost-to-performance ratio was carefully considered.

 How to choose the best lightweight foundation